Difference Between PA and Nurse

 Main Differences Between PA and Nurse

-1. The main difference between a Physician Assistants and a Nurse is that both of their scopes of practice are different.
+1. The main difference between a Physician Assistant and a Nurse is that both of their scopes of practice are different.
 In the case of a Physician, Assistance is defined by an agreement with the Physician in charge, whereas in the case of a Nurse, it depends on the agreement of the state mainly.

-3. When compared in terms of salary, Physician Assistance gets a higher salary in comparison to a Nurse who apparently gets a low salary.
+3. When compared in terms of salary, Physician Assistance gets a higher salary in comparison to a Nurse, who apparently gets a low salary.

 6. Last but not least, for the certification process, a nurse should have 500 to 700 hours of clinical experience, whereas a physician assistant must have 2000 hours of clinical experience.